In-patient luxury rehab center in Thailand

 There are two categories of these drugs.
 One category includes classic hallucinogens such as LSD, psilocybin, peyote, DMT, and 251-NBOMe.
 The second category includes dissociative hallucinogens such as PCP, ketamine, DXM, and salvia.

-Symptoms of a hallucinogen use disorder, i.e., addiction, are numerous, but we can divide them into cognitive, physical, behavioral, and psychosocial.
+Symptoms of a hallucinogen use disorder manifest in cognitive, physical, behavioral, and psychosocial ways.
 Generally speaking, a person with this form of substance use disorder (SUD) experiences strong cravings for hallucinogens and continues to use them regardless of the consequences.
-They also neglect their responsibilities and other people in favor of hallucinogen use.
+In addition, they neglect their responsibilities and other people in favor of hallucinogen use.

 Other symptoms of addiction to hallucinogens include developing tolerance and experiencing withdrawal symptoms when not using the drug.
-Some people may become frustrated or moody when they can’t use hallucinogens.
+People with this condition additionally become frustrated or moody in the absence of hallucinogens.

 Treatment for hallucinogen addiction usually revolves around a combination of therapy and medications.
 Of course, a person with this disorder needs a strong support system as well.